phalcon-orphanage/docs/es/reference/volt.rst

         <!-- generate this content is slow so we are going to cache it -->
     {% endcache %}

-Setting an specific number of seconds:
+Setting a specific number of seconds:

 .. code-block:: html+jinja